benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 - Reduced security risks.
 - Increased compatibility with first and third-party packages.

-## Before upgrading from Laravel 9 to Laravel 10, learn what's new
+## Before upgrading from Laravel 10 to Laravel 11, learn what's new

-Major releases of Laravel have been smaller and smaller over the years.

-But Laravel 10 still has plenty of changes, though, and I wrote about them: [Laravel 10 is out!
-Here's every new feature and change.](https://benjamincrozat.com/laravel-10)
+Laravel 11 has plenty of changes and I wrote about them: [Laravel 11 is out!
+Here's every new feature and change.](https://benjamincrozat.com/laravel-11)

 ## Do you really need to upgrade?

-At the time I'm writing these lines, **Laravel 9 is still alive** and will have:
+At the time I'm writing these lines, **Laravel 10 is still alive** and will have:
-- ~~Bug fixes until August 8th, 2023~~
+- **Bug fixes until August 6th, 2024**
-- ~~Security fixes until February 6th, 2024~~
+- **Security fixes until February 4th, 2025**

 That being said, **is the return on investment still worth it**?

 My recommendations is to upgrade only if:
 - The project is still in active development.
-- You need a package that only supports Laravel 10.
+- You need a package that only supports Laravel 11.
 - Your project is well-tested, and the transition will be easy.

 And do not upgrade if: